GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 Then, we customize a *coupling solver* between these single-physics solvers as an additional solver.
 This approach allows for generality and flexibility in constructing multi-physics solvers.
-The order of specifying these solvers is not restricted in GEOSX.
-Note that end-users should give each single-physics solver a meaningful and distinct name, as GEOSX will recognize these single-physics solvers based on their customized names and create user-expected coupling.
+Each single-physics solver should be given a meaningful and distinct name because GEOSX recognizes these single-physics solvers based on their given names to create the coupling.

-As demonstrated in this example, to setup a coupling between rock and fracture deformation, we need to define three different solvers in the XML file:
+To setup a coupling between rock and fracture deformations, we define three different solvers:

-- For solving the frictional contact, we need to define a Lagrangian contact solver, which is called ``lagrangiancontact``.
-In this solver, we specify ``targetRegions`` that includes both the continuum region ``Region`` and the discontinuum region ``Fracture``,  where this solver is applied to couple rock and fracture deformation.
-The contact constitutive law used for the fracture elements is named as ``fractureMaterial``,  which is defined in the ``Constitutive`` section.
+- For solving the frictional contact, we define a Lagrangian contact solver, called here ``lagrangiancontact``.
+In this solver, we specify ``targetRegions`` that includes both the continuum region ``Region`` and the discontinuum region ``Fracture``  where the solver is applied to couple rock and fracture deformation.
+The contact constitutive law used for the fracture elements is named ``fractureMaterial``,  and defined later in the ``Constitutive`` section.

-- Rock deformation is handled by the solid mechanics solver ``SolidMechanics_LagrangianFEM``.
+- Rock deformations are handled by a solid mechanics solver ``SolidMechanics_LagrangianFEM``.
 This solid mechanics solver (see :ref:`SolidMechanics_LagrangianFEM`) is based on the Lagrangian finite element formulation.
 The problem is run as ``QuasiStatic`` without considering inertial effects.
 The computational domain is discretized by ``FE1``, which is defined in the ``NumericalMethods`` section.
-The solid material is named as ``rock``, whose mechanical properties are specified in the ``Constitutive`` section.
+The solid material is named ``rock``, and its mechanical properties are specified later in the ``Constitutive`` section.

-- The solver ``SurfaceGenerator`` defines fracture region and rock toughness.
+- The solver ``SurfaceGenerator`` defines the fracture region and rock toughness.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/ContactMechanics_SingleFracCompression_Base.xml